 Why?
 Because you only deposited $750 to open the CFD position.

 That’s how leverage works with a profitable position – but the same will apply if you close out at a loss.

 Suppose your trade on XYZ was unsuccessful and you decide to close with a $100 loss.
 In this scenario, the return on your CFD deposit would be -13.3%, because you’ve lost $100 when you deposited $750.

-The return on your share trade, meanwhile, would be -4%.
+The return on your stock trade, meanwhile, would be -4%.
 Using leverage has magnified your losses.

-This situation is called a margin call, and means your position is at risk of being closed.
+This situation is called a margin call, and means your position is at risk of being closed or liquidated.
 FOREX.com closes out positions after funds have dropped below 50% of the trade's margin requirement.

-- You need £8500 in your account as margin
+- You need £5,100, converted into your base currency, in your account as margin in your account as margin

 When you have multiple positions open at once, keeping track of your total margin requirement can be tricky.
 But again, you don’t need to calculate anything yourself.
 Instead, you can use the Margin Indicator on the FOREX.com platform.